About this guide

 Summer is a popular time for travel in Australia, but there are still lots of ways you can reduce your impact.

 Summer is a great time to try active transport options.
-Why not walk to a neighbourhood party or try cycling to a barbeque or picnic?
+Consider cycling or walking to a neighbourhood party, barbeque or picnic?
 Not only are these options good for your wallet, they'll be great for your Christmas waistline too.

-Try to combine your trips so that you're making one car trip instead of many—this will reduce your fuel use and save you time and money.
-If you take public transport you'll avoid parking fees and the stress of trying to find a parking place.
+Combining trips so that you're making one car trip instead of many will reduce your fuel use and save you time and money.
+If using public transport you'll avoid parking fees and the stress of trying to find a park.

-Planning and booking your holiday or even shopping online is another great way to save time and petrol during the hectic festive season.
+Planning and booking your holiday or even shopping online is another great way to save time and petro.
 ‘Stay Smart Online’ has some simple steps you can take to protect your personal and financial information online.

-Avoid throwing money away on wasted energy if you're travelling over the summer.
-Turn off appliances at the wall, turn the fridge down a little and make sure you turn off the air conditioner if you have one.
+Avoid throwing money away on wasted energy if you're away by turning off some appliances at the wall, and make sure you turn off the air conditioner if you have one.
+Note: Do not switch off fridges or freezers (unless empty, then leave doors open to stop mould) and security equipment.

 New Year's resolutions